 Is your WordPress site slow?
-Don’t worry we are here with various ways that will help you to speed up WordPress website.
-To Speed up WordPress is not difficult.
-Before proceeding further, you might want to know about
+Don’t worry; we will here show you various ways that will help you to speed up the WordPress website.
+Speeding up WordPress is not difficult.
+Before proceeding further, you might be thinking about

 - Why Speed matters